vicmoyhdz/PDRG/README.md

 Slip distribution is simulated first, and then distributions of Vmax and Vr are simulated conditioned on slip, using a multivariate covariance model.

 Function RuptureGeneration_Scenario.m applies the rupture generator step by step.
 All input parameters are defined in the first section: Input and preprocessing.
-All input parameters and the rupture model are saved in the file rup.mat
+All input parameters and the rupture model are saved in the file rup.mat.

-Function RuptureGeneration_Modify.m has prescribes slip distribution as a combination of a deterministic part at large wavelengths and a stochastic part at short wavelengths.
+Function RuptureGeneration_Modify.m prescribes slip distribution as a combination of a deterministic part at large wavelengths and a stochastic part at short wavelengths.

 Supporting functions are provided in subfolder LibraryFunctions.
 Some functions are based on the work of Seok G. Song, and Martin Mai and collaborators.